AnthonyAstige/ctrlhjkl.vim/README.md

 ### Issues & potential optomizations

-* Don't use the unnamed register
-	* Will confuse users it's taken over
-	* No need to use it / lose data in it already
 * Stay in insert (or visual) modes when moving around
 	* Hacked right now exit mode and re-enter
 	* Loses cursor horizontal position when going back to insert mode